DMX Effects Engine Real-time Generators

 Hello Command Line

 The full-featured command line editor with syntax highlighting, auto-completion, in-place help and unlimited undo/redo feels just right.
-All is there to support your creative flow.
+Everything is there to support your creative flow.

 Ok.
 I should not add another movie but I can't resist showing you some bouncing balls.
 The next video achieves nothing useful, but demonstrates the expressive power of Lightjams.